 Who should attend?

 The ideal delegation mix will vary from city to city.
 There is no single formula, but all delegations are typically anchored by a mix of city leaders, including elected officials/policymakers, executive transportation/public works leadership, and technically-minded planning or engineering staff with deep knowledge of current local projects and opportunities.
 Many effective delegations also include representatives from the business community or political staff with influence in the nexus of economic development and the built environment.
 Past delegations have included professionals whose day-to-day emphasis is not on bicycling, but who instead focus on neighborhood or community development, capital project delivery, planning, policy, or broader city management.
-State or regional officials, project engineers, designers, planners, community and business leaders, or other local thought leaders could also be valuable additions to the delegation.
+State or regional officials, project engineers, designers, community leaders, or other local thought leaders could also be valuable additions to the delegation.

 What will a typical day be like?

 Busy!
 Each day will include visits to European cities that are at the forefront of bicycle planning, policy and facility design.
 Agenda topics include planning and engineering, urban design, placemaking, economic development, policy, cultural anthropology, social equity, and innovation diffusion theory to frame a robust conversation about how bicycling can better serve the American city.
 Typically, meetings and presentations with local elected officials, city staff, and transportation professionals will precede a hands-on bicycle tour of the host city.
 There will be time for discussion with locals.
 The trip will function as a rolling meeting; Regular debrief sessions will help the group capture good ideas and strategize about adapting lessons learned back home.
 There will be a lot of emphasis on local projects and how lessons from the trip can be employed to help them succeed.
 Delegates should expect to be fully committed during the study tour, active from 7 AM to 10 PM daily.

 To get a sense of what the trip will be like, see:

 - Sample agendas from previous years’ study tours are available on the Events page.

 What does it cost?